|

 Pho soup is a bargain and a full meal i itself.

-Half of the customers are local Vietnamese, sufficient proof of taste and authenticity.
+Half of the customers are local Vietnamese, sufficient proof of taste

 Croded.
 Come early!
 Cheap.